Camping: San Juan Islands What You Need to Know

 County Park Camping: San Juan Islands

 At the top of this list is San Juan County Park with its access to rocky shorelines and pebble beaches.
-A beautiful vista to the blue waters that surround the island, it is a perfect place to pitch a tent and go camping!
+A beautiful vista of the blue waters surrounding the island, it is a perfect place to pitch a tent and go camping!
 San Juan Island County Park is also close to the well-known orca viewing site and lighthouse, Lime Kiln Point State Park.

 Most sites can only accommodate up to 20 feet and have access to both water and restroom facilities.